Prakhar75/scrabble/README.md

 # scrabble
-just a new project xD
+just a new project , C code for the game of scrabble...